Salvador Dalí Museum

 Florida might be at its most surreal in this museum devoted to the famed Spanish artist.

 The world’s largest collection of art by Salvador Dalí is, logically, in his hometown of Figueres, Spain.
 But the second-largest collection devoted to the world’s most famous surrealist is on display near the waterfront in St. Petersburg, Florida.
 Melting clocks, spindle-legged horses, and waxed mustaches abound, and the building itself is a surreal sight to behold.

-St. Petersburg has been home to the Dalí Museum since 1982, when the extensive collection of Reynolds and Eleanor Morse was moved from their home town of Cleveland.
-Its original warehouse location was replaced in 2011 by the current expanded museum, now home to over 2,000 works.
-Florida’s “Sunshine City” (where the local paper once promised a free copy if the sun wasn’t shining) is a fitting home for Dalí’s art, especially as it’s exhibited in the new museum.
+St. Petersburg has been home to the Dalí Museum since 1982, when the extensive collection of Reynolds and Eleanor Morse was moved from their hometown of Cleveland.
+Its original warehouse location was replaced in 2011 by the current expanded museum, which is now home to over 2,000 works.
+Florida’s “Sunshine City” (where the local paper once promised a free copy if the sun wasn’t shining) is a fitting home for Dalí’s art, especially as it is exhibited in the new museum.

-Visitors can see seven of Dalí’s masterworks, including “The Hallucinogenic Toreador” and “The Discovery of America by Christopher Columbus,” as well scores of other paintings, drawings, sculptures, films, and photographs.
+Visitors can see seven of Dalí’s masterworks, including The Hallucinogenic Toreador and The Discovery of America by Christopher Columbus, as well scores of other paintings, drawings, sculptures, films, and photographs.
 There are also frequent visiting collections from other iconoclasts, past exhibitions having featured Andy Warhol, M.C.
 Escher, and Pablo Picasso.

-The Museum is open every day and offers a full calendar of special events for children and adults—all bubble-wrapped in some surreal sunshine.
+The museum is open every day and offers a full calendar of special events for children and adults—all bubble-wrapped in some surreal sunshine.

 Know Before You Go